Bags Like Away Luggage – Updated for 2020

 Arlo Skye is one of the original Away luggage competitors, with very similar cases that include removable batteries.
 Plus, the brand has an impressive pedigree: it was founded by alums of Tumi and Louis Vuitton, and it shows in the sleek design.

-They sell only sell carry-on cases (along with a cute pet carrier that fits neatly on top of your carry-on), and much like Away, they offer aluminum and polycarbonate versions of their suitcases.
-The color range is a little more limited than Away’s, but the hues are on-trend (with colors that Away doesn’t offer, like the very sexy black aluminum), and the cases are gorgeous.
+They sell only sell carry-on cases (along with a cute pet carrier that fits neatly on top of your carry-on), and they offer aluminum and polycarbonate versions of their suitcases.
+The color range is a tad more limited, but the hues are on-trend, and they seem to be embracing a wider color palette as of late.
+They also offer some colors that Away doesn’t, like the very sexy black aluminum.
+And honestly, the cases are gorgeous.

-Calpak makes a lot of fun, colorful luggage, with some models that are very similar to Away.
+Calpak makes a lot of fun, colorful luggage, with some models that feature those familiar horizontal stripes.

 The Cyprus model, shown here, is still available at Saks Off Fifth, and we’re loving their metallic cases at Nordstrom that look quite a bit like Away’s aluminum edition (and they make a gorgeous rose gold hue!).

 Nordstrom Rack also frequently offers close-out deals on Calpak luggage, so be sure to give them a look before you buy as well.

 Newcomer Roam Luggage takes Away’s strong lines, and colorful limited edition concept and runs with it.
 At Roam, you can completely customize the colors of your suitcase, right down to the hue of the zipper pulls!
 Whether you’d prefer a rainbow or a monotone, it’s all possible.
 The option for different colors on the front and back of the shell also reminds me of someone’s limited edition two-tone cases.